-After you login, you will see the lists to which you are subscribed or which you own.
+After you login, click on My Lists to see the lists to which you are subscribed or which you own.
 For the former, you can unsubscribe (if that is allowed; some official Department lists do not allow that), or you can change your reception options.
 For example, for a busy list, you might be able to request a digest so that you receive the messages bundled on a daily basis.
 Or you can set your reception mode to “nomail” if you do not want to receive any e-mail from that list (useful when you go on vacation).
 You are still considered to be subscribed, and you can still browse the web archives if the list owner has enabled them.

 How Do I Create A List?